JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Binary sensor for motion after the motion is detected for the first time
 - Light entity, if the camera supports a floodlight switch
 - Buttons for Calibrate, Format, Manual Alarm start & stop, Moving the camera, Reboot and syncing time
-- Switch entities for auto track, Flip setting, LED Indicator, Lens Distortion Correction and Privacy mode
+- Switch entities for auto track, Flip setting, LED Indicator, Lens Distortion Correction, (Rich) Notifications and Privacy mode
 - Select entities for Automatic Alarm, Light Frequency, Motion Detection, Night Vision and Move to Preset
 - Number entity for Movement Angle and Motion Detection Digital Sensitivity
 - Media Source for browsing and playing recordings stored on camera